smiritykaushik/smiritykaushik.github.io/_pages/about.md

 ### Updates:
 <div style="height: 10em; overflow-y: scroll;">
   <ul>
+     <li> <i>Oct 2024</i> We received a Google Academic Research Award on "Safeguarding Emerging Adults from Scams on Short-Form Video Platforms"!
+This is a joint proposal with Yixin Zou at MPI-SP and Mainack Mondal at IIT Kharagpur.
+Very excited to work on this passion project :) </li>
     <li> <i>Aug 2024</i> I will be presenting my latest paper on GenAI and fraudulent ads at <a href="https://privaci.info/symposium/2024/cfp.html#:~:text=The%206th%20Annual%20Symposium%20on%20Applications%20of%20Contextual%20Integrity%2C%20September,Jersey%2C%20US%2C%20Rutgers%20University.">6th Annual Symposium on Applications of Contextual Integrity (PrivaCI)</a>.
 Come say hi! :) </li>
     <li> <i>Aug 2024</i> Aawarded National Science Foundation (NSF) Student Grant to attend <a href="https://privaci.info/symposium/2024/cfp.html#:~:text=The%206th%20Annual%20Symposium%20on%20Applications%20of%20Contextual%20Integrity%2C%20September,Jersey%2C%20US%2C%20Rutgers%20University.">6th Annual Symposium on Applications of Contextual Integrity (PrivaCI)</a></li>
     <li> <i>July 2024</i> I am attending <a href="https://cispa.de/summer-school-usable">CISPA Summer School 2024 for Usable Security and Privacy</a> and also presenting my work on online trust and safety for under-represented populations </li>